 FluentD and Logstash are both open source data collectors used for Kubernetes logging.
 Logstash is centralized while FluentD is decentralized.
 FluentD offers better performance than Logstash.

 In fact, FluentD offers many benefits over Logstash.
 Keep reading to learn more.
-Or watch the on-demand webinar for an introduction.
+Or watch the on-demand webinar below for an introduction.

 The most popular open source solution available for this purpose is the ELK (ElasticSearch, Logstash, and Kibana) Stack.
 Comprised of three separate technologies, ELK provides meets all three qualifiers: